the-durgum-nator/DUNE_ML_Project/README.md

 Hello, this is a script for Dr. Hanyu Wei's concept of finding a method to rank chips on previously trained data.
-Currently, this is 5 months of work by one person (me) and we're still cleaning data.
+Currently, this is 5 months of work by one person (me) and we're still cleaning data, as it usually goes.

 Current progress:
 -Re did file searching system, actually now grabs all files within all subfolders and current folders